acl-org/acl-anthology/README_detailed.md

 The Anthology website is generated using the [Hugo](https://gohugo.io) static site generator.
 However, before we can actually invoke Hugo, we need to prepare the contents of the website.
+The following steps describe what happens behind the scenes.
+All the steps have a corresponding `make` target as well.

 ### Step 1: Prepare the data for site generation